About Us

 • Competence — doing things that make you feel capable, valuable, and appropriately stretched

-She has lived and worked in Singapore, Shanghai, and the Netherlands, bringing a genuinely international perspective to questions about ageing, purpose, and what it means to live well in the second half of life.
+She has lived and worked in Singapore, Shanghai, and the Netherlands, bringing a genuinely international perspective to questions about ageing, purpose, and what it means to live well across multiple chapters of life.

-Together, Jael and Jacqueline bring a rare combination of coaching practice, human insights expertise, and academic rigour to a conversation that Singapore needs to have — openly, honestly, and with real warmth.
+Together, Jael and Jacqueline bring a rare combination of coaching practice, human insights expertise, and academic rigour to a conversation that people need to have — openly, honestly, and with real warmth.